 Speed and the Boat’s Hull

-The desired speed will be an important factor in engine selection.
+The desired cruising speed will be an important factor in engine selection.
 Those wishing to travel at high speeds will find the purchase price of an engine and boat equally high.
-The higher the horsepower rating, the stronger the hull has to be.
+The higher the horsepower rating, the stronger the hull must be.
 Think about it: the faster a boat hits the water, the harder the hit.
-Think of a car running over a series of speed bumps placed every 30' across the road.
+Think of a car running over a series of speed bumps placed every 30' (9.14 m) across the road.
 Imagine what would happen to that car if it traveled over a mile or two of those bumps at 70 mph.

-The more high-technology materials such as Kevlar and carbon-fiber that are used in the hull, and the more stringers and bulkheads that need to be put into the boat, to say nothing of a thicker, cored laminate, the more the hull will cost.
-Those who ever wondered why high-performance boats are so expensive with so little inside them now know the answer.
+The more high-technology materials such as Kevlar and carbon fiber that are used in the hull and the more stringers and bulkheads that need to be put into the boat, to say nothing of a thicker laminate, the more the hull will cost.
+Those who ever wondered why high-performance boats are so expensive with so little inside them now know one of the answers.

 With these things in mind, let’s now look at eight major types of small boats and see what engines might be best for your application.

-Consumer Caveat: During its 18 years of testing boats the most dangerous ones we have tested were all small boats that were overpowered.
+Consumer Caveat: During our 22 years of testing boats, the most dangerous ones we have tested were all small boats that were overpowered.
 Never exceed the max horsepower rating on the boat’s metal plate.

 Advances in Outboards